 Robert Paul Wolff’s book is a critical introduction to Marx’s economic theory from someone who is sympathetic to his views about the exploitative nature of capitalism.
 He spends a lot of time on the theory of value, which is the main theme of the book.
 Given the centrality of that problem for Marx’s economic theory and, beyond Marx, for classical economics, this makes a lot of sense.
 Wolff shows how Marx’s labor theory of value goes back to Smith and Ricardo, but went beyond their analysis and tried to solve the problems with it.
-It’s a really wonderful book that anyone who wants to know more about Marx’s economic theory should read.
+It’s really a wonderful book that anyone who wants to know more about Marx’s economic theory should read.
 Wolff is sympathetic to Marx, but unlike many other exegetes, he is willing to acknowledge when Marx got something wrong.

 Indeed, it’s interesting that even though Wolff is no friend of capitalism, his book makes very clear that Marx’s economic theory is wrong on several important points.
 In particular, he shows that, except for a very limited class of economies, Marx’s claim that total monetary profit is equal to total surplus value in the economy is false.
 (As Wolff argues in the book, this claim is better understood as the claim that the ratio of total monetary profit to total surplus value is equal to the ratio of total monetary value of production to total labor value of production, if only for dimensional reasons.)
 This claim plays a crucial role in Marx’s analysis of capitalism, so the fact that it’s false in the general case is a serious problem, as Wolff acknowledges.